Travel to developing countries

 In cases of severe dehydration, seek medical assistance.

 Other diseases spread by contaminated water and food include:

-- Hepatitis A is a liver disease that can be transmitted through fecal-contaminated food and water.
-You can receive a vaccine to prevent hepatitis A, and hepatitis B. [For more information, see Other Infectious Diseases section.]
+- Hepatitis A. Is a liver disease that can be transmitted through fecal-contaminated food and water.
+You can receive a vaccine to prevent hepatitis A. [For more information, see Other Infectious Diseases section.]

 The following are some common diseases caused by viruses or parasites transmitted by infected insects.

 Malaria is a major health problem in many tropical and subtropical regions of the world, and especially in sub-Saharan Africa.

 Malaria is a serious and potentially life-threatening disease.
 It is caused by a Plasmodium parasite transmitted through the bite of an infected female Anopheles mosquito.
 There are several types of Plasmodium human malaria; P. falciparum is the most common and deadly type in Africa.